 Through the REACH (Rehab Across Cincinnati and Hamilton County) program and the work of the Homesteading and Urban Redevelopment Corporation (HURC), 105 single-family homes have been rehabbed or built.

 Historic Structure Stabilization

 The Landbank’s Historic Structure Stabilization Program preserves landmark structures throughout Cincinnati and Hamilton County for reuse and redevelopment.
-Through 2019, 27 iconic structures have been stabilized utilizing $3 million in funding, including over $1 million in funding from the City of Cincinnati.
+Since 2012, 43 iconic structures have been stabilized utilizing over $5 million in funding, including over $1 million in funding from the City of Cincinnati.